rtviii/3dresources_ribosome/README.md

 ### RibDB Data

-A sample set of data for testing Cypher queries on the development Neo4j instanct.
+A sample set of data for testing Cypher queries on the development Neo4j instance.

 ### Ribosomal Protein Clustering